goksel/libSBOLj3_moved_to_SynBioDex/README.md

 ```

 ### As a Java dependency in a non-Maven project
 The libSBOLj3 library is available as a JAR file.
-Please download the file from .
-A single JAR file (with the "withDepencencies" suffix), which includes all the required libSBOLj3 related dependencies is also available.
+Please download the file from the [releases page](https://github.com/goksel/libSBOLj3/tags).
+A single JAR file (with the "withDepencencies" suffix), which includes all the required libSBOLj3 related dependencies, is also available.

 ## SBOL Examples
-Several SBOL3 examples are available as part of the libSBOLj3 library.
-These examples can be found at .
-These examples have also been made available as part of the SBOLTestSuite at https://github.com/SynBioDex/SBOLTestSuite/tree/master/SBOL3.
-Some of these examples have beeen explained in the recent SBOL3 paper.
-Please see  https://doi.org/10.3389/fbioe.2020.01009 for more details.
+[Several SBOL3 examples](https://github.com/goksel/libSBOLj3/tree/master/libSBOLj3/output) are available as part of the libSBOLj3 library.
+These examples have also been made available as part of the [SBOLTestSuite](https://github.com/SynBioDex/SBOLTestSuite/tree/master/SBOL3).
+Some of these examples have beeen explained in the recent SBOL3 paper, titled "[The Synthetic Biology Open Language (SBOL) Version 3: Simplified Data Exchange for Bioengineering]"(https://doi.org/10.3389/fbioe.2020.01009).